`cotal` CLI reference

 Section titled “Plumbing”cotal __complete <words…> is the internal entry the shell-completion stubs call to emit candidates

-for the current command line; you never run it directly. (cotal start is a removed tombstone: it
+for the current command line; you never run it directly. cotal agent-bearer is machine-facing

 errors and points you to cotal spawn --detach.)